coriolinus/transacty/README.md

 modification, the most complicated part of which would be to update the `StateManager` trait to deal with `Future` trait objects
 (as of this writing, async trait members are still not allowed in stable rust).

-In that case we'd also need some more robust definition of the actual sequencing of events; several of the event types depend on the precise order of prior events, which would be unreliable given events flowing through thousands of concurrent TCP streams.
+In that case we'd also need some more robust definition of the actual sequencing of events; several of the event effects depend on the precise order of prior events, which would be unreliable given events flowing through thousands of concurrent TCP streams.